 A key component to the intermunicipal relationship between a Village and a County is understanding any future growth requirements of the urban municipality.
-In the case of the Village of Hussar there has been some recent population growth as shown on Figure 1.
-Despite this growth urban expansion is not deemed necessary at this time as there is sufficient vacant land available within the Village.
-Map 7 identifies the known vacant lands in the Village totalling approximately 12.3 ha (30.38 acres).
-Future policies and planning approvals will determine the best land uses (e.g. commercial, residential, industrial) for the vacant lands in the Village.
+In the case of the Village of Standard the population has increased slightly over the last 25 years as shown on Figure 1, but not enough to warrant a large increase in land for growth.
+Urban expansion is not deemed necessary at this time as there is sufficient vacant lands available within the Village.
+Map 7: Vacant Land Analysis identifies the known vacant lands in the Village.
+The determination of which vacant lands will be used for commercial, residential or industrial land uses will be decided at a future time either through the Village's Municipal Development Plan, Land Use Bylaw or through individual land use redesignation or development approvals.
+Suitable land is available for all three major types of land uses.